-The rudder must be attached to the boats transom and the leading edge cannot be more than 1 1/4" away from the transom.
+The rudder must be attached to the boats transom and the leading edge cannot be more than 1 3/4" away from the transom.
+Rudders will be free of any coloring that is adverse to the boat's scale appearance.